-- (1) A (defclass) must have a class name, <class>. - (2) There must be at least one superclass name, <superclass>, that follows the is-a. - (3) A (defclass) has zero or more slots. - (4) Each slot has zero or more facets; <facet>, yhsy describe the characteristics of the slot.
+- (1) A (defclass) must have a class name, <class>. - (2) There must be at least one superclass name, <superclass>, that follows the is-a. - (3) A (defclass) has zero or more slots. - (4) Each slot has zero or more facets; <facet>, that describe the characteristics of the slot.

 '''

 Exemple:

 (defclass PERSON (is-a USER) (role concrete)

 (pattern-match reactive)

-(slot nom (default "John Doe")
+(slot NAME (default "John Doe")

 (create-accessor read-write))

 (slot age (create-accessor read-write))

 (multislot address (create-accessor read-write))

 )

 (defclass ENSI (is-a PERSON) (role concrete)

 (slot year (create-accessor read-write))

+(slot

 OPTION (default

-(slot

 MD) (create-accessor

 readwrite))

 An objects is an instance of a class:

 (make-instance <instance> of <class> (<slot> <value>)...)

 (defclass PERSON (is-a USER)

 (slot name)

 (multislot address)

 (slot age)

 )

+(make-instance of PERSON)

+(describe-class PERSON)

+ROLE:

+(role concrete)

+Classes may be abstract or concrete.
+Instances may be created only for concrete

+classes.
+Abstract classes are only used to define other classes.
+Subclasses inherit the

+slots and methods of parent classes.

+(make-instance Jim of PERSON (NAME "jim")(age 18))

+[Jim] ; CLIPS returns the name of the instance made.

+CLIPS>(send [Jim] get-age)

+18

 '''